40ants/sly-package-inferred/README.md

 # Better support for package inferred systems for SLY

-`sly-package-inferred` is an external contrib for [SLY][sly] that replaces it's completion with a function which is better suite for work on system using package inferred style.
+`sly-package-inferred` is an external contrib for [SLY][sly] that replaces its completion with a function which is better suited for systems using the package inferred style.

 ## Install from MELPA